 Points to Remember

-Zinc is an essential mineral which your body needs to maintain good health.
+Zinc is an essential mineral which your body requires to maintain good health.
 This trace element supports many of the body’s important functions.
 These include the immune system, healthy hair and skin, hormonal balance, sexual health, and the growth and development of cells.

 Zinc is generally safe for adults when used in recommended amounts.
 Make sure you get enough zinc in your diet every day, whether through a healthy, plant-based diet that includes high-zinc foods or by taking a high-quality mineral supplement like Global Healing’s liquid Zinc.